-Notification of partnership.
-If a partner exchanges a partnership interest attributable to unrealized receivables or inventory (substantially appreciated inventory if the exchange was before August 6, 1997) for money or property, he or she must notify the partnership in writing.
+Notification required of partner.
+If a partner exchanges a partnership interest attributable to unrealized receivables or inventory for money or property, he or she must notify the partnership in writing.
 This must be done within 30 days of the transaction or, if earlier, by January 15 of the calendar year following the calendar year of the exchange.
 A partner may be subject to a \$50 penalty for each failure to notify the partnership about such a transaction, unless the failure was due to reasonable cause and not willful neglect.

 Information return required of partnership.

 When a partnership is notified of an exchange of partnership interests involving unrealized receivables or inventory items, the partnership must file Form 8308, Report of a Sale or Exchange of Certain Partnership Interests.
 Form 8308 is filed with Form 1065 for the tax year that includes the last day of the calendar year in which the exchange took place.
 If notified of an exchange after filing Form 1065, the partnership must file Form 8308 separately, within 30 days of the notification.